0xGodson/Book-Shop-Node-REST-API-Mongoose/README.md

 BookShop!
 Add Your Books here, delete books, update authorname, bookname, prize.

-A Simple CRUD application for beginners
+A Simple CRUD application for beginners by beginner